crazzfeng/sendcloud-docs/reference/ReadMeConfig/authentication.md

   * Verify parameter names are correct (`apiUser`/`apiKey` vs `smsUser`/`smsKey`)
   * Confirm credentials haven't expired or been reset
-  * Check parameter values don't have extra spaces or special characters
+  * Check that parameter values don't have extra spaces or special characters
   * Ensure you're using the correct Aurora SendCloud API endpoint

   **⏱️ Unable to access after key reset**

-  * **Email API**: Check if within the 15-minute grace period
+  * **Email API**: Check if you're within the 15-minute grace period
-  * **SMS API**: Confirm immediate update to new key was successful
+  * **SMS API**: Confirm that the immediate update to the new key was successful

   **📝 Parameter passing issues**

-  * Ensure parameters are in request body or query string, not request headers
+  * Ensure parameters are in the request body or query string, not request headers
   * Verify URL encoding is correct for special characters
-  * Check POST request Content-Type is set to `application/x-www-form-urlencoded`
+  * Check that POST request Content-Type is set to `application/x-www-form-urlencoded`
   * **Email API**: Don't forget the required `from` parameter

   **🔗 Network and connectivity issues**

   * Verify API endpoint URLs are correct (api.aurorasendcloud.com)
-  * Check firewall settings allow outbound HTTPS requests
+  * Check firewall settings to allow outbound HTTPS requests
   * Test with different network connections if possible
 </Accordion>